 For more curvy body shapes or women who don’t want anything too restricting, you might want to choose something else.

-You’ll feel beautiful in this dress if you have a more pear-shaped body because the bodice will nip you in the waist, and the full skirt will give the allusion of an hourglass figure.
+You’ll feel beautiful in this dress if you have a more pear-shaped body type because the bodice will nip you in the waist, and the full skirt will give the allusion of an hourglass figure.
 If you have a fuller chest, this dress will also perfectly balance you out.

 If you’re shorter and slim, this dress might not be the best for you, as it could swallow you in all the fabric.